-The Company has a consulting agreement with the chairman of the Company's board of directors.
-The Company recorded \$0.1 million and \$0.2 million for the years ended December 31, 2021 and 2020, respectively, in SG&A expense in the consolidated statements of operations and comprehensive loss, for the consulting services.
+The Company entered into a consulting agreement with the chairman of the Company's board of directors.
+The Company recorded \$0.2 million and \$0.1 million of expense related to the agreement during the years ended December 31, 2022 and 2021, respectively.